Speech Language Pathology Assistant

 - Students will gain background knowledge that can be used in related fields such as regular education, special education, psychology, social work, habilitation, rehabilitation, occupational therapy, physical therapy, and speech language pathology.
 The SLPA program is not designed to be a pathway into the undergraduate and graduate programs for communication disorders as it is a separate training specialty area.
 Some of the classes may transfer to universities as electives but they do not typically substitute for courses to receive a degree in speech-language pathology.

-practicum.
-To participate in these observations and practicum at some locations you need to have a fingerprint clearance card.
-You will be required to have this prior to starting in your practicum setting so please apply early because it can take several weeks for your card to arrive.
-If you do not have one of these, please contact the Arizona Department of Public Safety at (602) 223-2279 to request a packet.
-If you have questions or need additional information regarding the packet you can go to their FAQ on the website at: http://www.azdps.gov/reports/fingerprint/faq/default.asp .
-You will receive an application where you apply as a volunteer.
+To participate in these observations and practicums, some locations require you to have a fingerprint clearance card prior to starting in your practicum setting.
+So please apply early because it can take up to eight weeks for your card to arrive.
+To begin the process, contact the Arizona Department of Public Safety at (602) 223-2279 to request a packet.
+If you have questions or need additional information regarding the packet, they have FAQ's on their website http://www.azdps.gov/services/fingerprint/.

 |At EMCC, get a degree in...||And transfer to a university to get a degree in...|